-Compound interest is arguably one of the most powerful forces on the financial markets – even Einstein was a fan.
-By helping maximise your returns, it can help you reach your goals quicker than simple interest alone.
+Compound interest is one of the most powerful forces in financial planning.
+By enabling you to maximise your returns, it can help you reach your goals more quickly.
+So, what is compound interest and why does it have such a huge effect on investment portfolios?

 For example, If you’re earning 2% interest annually on a principal amount of £1,000, you’ll get £20 every year (2% of £1,000) for as long as you commit to it.